-A number of amended standards issued by the International Accounting Standards Board (IASB) are effective for the first time for an accounting period that begins on or after 1 January 2014.
+A number of amended standards issued by the International Accounting Standards Board (IASB) are effective for the first time for an accounting period that begins on or after 1 January 2015.

-These include Amendments to IAS 32 Offsetting Financial Assets and Financial Liabilities, Amendments to IAS 36 Recoverable Amount Disclosures for Non-Financial Assets, Amendments to IAS 39 Novation of Derivatives and Continuation of Hedge Accounting.
+These include Amendments to IAS 19 - Defined Benefit Plans: Employee Contributions as well as the Annual Improvement Projects to IFRS 2010-2012 and 2011-2013.
 Their adoption has not had any significant impact on the financial statements of the Company but may impact the accounting for future transactions or arrangements.